 Yet another shout out to "Intel Inside" is seen on the promo image of the TMiG-310 Atomic Emu.
 This time it's "Mad Emu Inside".

 The name "Andy Workahol", as well as the art he made popular, "Prog-art", is an obvious shout out to Andy Warhol and pop art.
+This may also be reference to "Programmer Art," placeholder artwork drawn by a programmer that is notorious for being low in quality.

 The Atarix has a small game called Tetrix.
 It plays just like Tetris.